WebAssembly/spec/document/core/exec/modules.rst

    \end{array}

 .. note::
+   Module :ref:`allocation <alloc-module>` and the :ref:`evaluation <exec-expr>` of :ref:`global <syntax-global>` initializers are mutually recursive because the global initialization :ref:`values <syntax-val>` :math:`\val^\ast` are passed to the module allocator but depend on the store :math:`S'` and module instance :math:`\moduleinst` returned by allocation.
+   However, this recursion is just a specification device.
+   Due to :ref:`validation <valid-module>`, the initialization values can easily :ref:`be determined <exec-initvals>` from a simple pre-pass that evaluates global initializers in the initial store.

    All failure conditions are checked before any observable mutation of the store takes place.
    Store mutation is not atomic;
    it happens in individual steps that may be interleaved with other threads.

-   Evaluation of :ref:`constant expressions <valid-constant>` does not affect the store.
+   :ref:`Evaluation <exec-expr>` of :ref:`constant expressions <valid-constant>` does not affect the store.

 .. index:: ! invocation, module, module instance, function, export, function address, function instance, function type, value, stack, trap, store